 Showing 1-24 of 94 items

 Begin your holiday celebration escaping from the chaos of the season and experiencing the enchantment of Christmas at the "Christmas Wonderland" holiday light display.
 The "Grandpa Gang" has been at it again transforming Rock Springs Park in Alton, Illinois into a Winter Wonderland.
 Visitors can drive through the park to view more than 2 million lights, cascading waterfalls of lights, lighted trees and displays, and visit Santa Claus in the Enchanted Forest.
 Christmas Wonderland 2009 will be open from November 27th through December 27th.
 The suggested donation is $7 for cars and small vans or $1 per person for vehicles holding more than 10 people.
 Carriage rides will be available with advanced reservations by calling Greatting Horse Farm at 618-458-6986.
 For more information about Christmas Wonderland, call 1-866-465-7890.

-Way of Lights
+Aurora's Holiday Festival of Lights

 Historic National Landmark, Bishop Hill, glows with luminary lit sidewalks and candle lit windows in honor of St. Lucy, a celebration of lights.
 Musical entertainment abounds throughout the village.
-Hammer and Pick will perform at the Steeple Building and at Vagnhall Galleri, the Mountain Men, Kewanee Community Choir and the Peoria Children’s Choir fill the air with musical melodies.
+Musicians will perform at the Steeple Building and at Vagnhall Galleri, the air will be filled with musical melodies.
 The village specialty shops and dining establishments stay open late for an enchanted evening to remember.
 Feel like dancing?
 Experience the Old Colony School barn dance serenaded by the Rusty String Pickup Band.
-Experience a utopia on the prairie holiday experience this season
+Experience a utopia on the prairie holiday experience this season.